-COVID-19 numbers are improving.
+Covid-19 numbers are improving.
 Don't let history repeat itself with yet another resurgence, doctors say - Local News 8

 By Holly Yan and Susannah Cullinane, CNN

-As COVID-19 numbers gradually improve, health experts have an urgent message: Don’t get cocky and let your guard down.
+As Covid-19 numbers gradually improve, health experts have an urgent message: Don’t get cocky and relax.

-An average of 107,312 new cases were reported each day over the past week, according to data from Johns Hopkins University, the lowest such number since August 5.
+On average, 107,312 new cases were reported each day over the past week, according to data from Johns Hopkins University, the lowest since August 5.

 Hospitalizations have dropped, too.
-About 71,325 patients are now hospitalized with COVID-19, according to the US Department of Health and Human Services, a 12.7% decrease compared to last week.
+About 71,325 patients are hospitalized with Covid-19, according to the US Department of Health and Human Services, a 12.7% decrease compared to last week.

-While such declines are welcome, “It does not signal the beginning of the end of this pandemic,” Rodriguez said Monday.

 ‘Let’s focus like a laser’